thatshycoder/GuessTheCard/README.md

 ## GuessTheCard

-A guessing game with cryptocurrency based reward system.
-Built with VueJS & Truffle.
+A guessing game built with VueJS

 ## Installation
 ```